HankSheehan/colorize-cnn/README.md

 #### Training it for hours and hours
 For the final experiment, I tried training the last architecture for 100 epochs.
-This is 10 times the training time I gave the last model, so I was hoping thew 5 hour run paid off.
+This is 10 times the training time I gave the last model, so I was hoping the 5 hour run paid off.

 ## Conclusion